-This snapper fillet with celery parsley salad is prepared in the blink of an eye, will fill you up while not making you feel heavy, and will make you feel good about yourself for nurturing your body with a delicious healthy homemade meal.
+The whole dish can be ready in less than 30 minutes.
+It will fill you up without making you feel heavy, so you can feel good about nurturing your body with a delicious, healthy, homemade meal.

-How to cook snapper fillet
+How to cook snapper fillet with celery parsley salad

 That’s it!
 You can, of course, add additional flavor to the fillets by using fresh or dried spices, but I prefer to keep it simple because the snapper tastes great in itself.
 I would rather have a flavorful salad on the side (like the celery and parsley salad in this recipe).

 Tips for cooking snapper

 Besides, parsley combined with celery and a fancy tahini lemon dressing tastes, uh-mazing!!!

-When you’ve tried this snapper fillet recipe, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

-Preheat oven to 350 F (175 C)
+- Preheat oven to 350 F (175 C).

-Grease a baking sheet with a few drops of olive oil.
+- Grease a baking sheet with a few drops of olive oil.

-Add tahini, olive oil, lemon juice, and honey to a sealable container (such as a mason jar) and shake until very well combined.
+- Add tahini, olive oil, lemon juice, and honey to a sealable container (such as a mason jar) and shake until very well combined.

 - Once fish is cooked, remove from oven and serve with celery parsley salad and tahini dressing.
 Top with an extra squeeze of lemon if desired.